Let’s face it, we could all be better at not wasting energy in our homes each day. Here are some tips to help you save energy each day.

 3. Leaving Lights on in Empty Rooms

 Everyone knows that leaving lights on in a room is a waste of energy.
 Yet for some reason, most of us do it anyway with the thought “It’s just this one time.”
 Unfortunately, this thinking can add $25 to your yearly electric bill if you leave on two 60-watt bulbs during weekdays for eight hours while at work.
+Do yourself a favor and save energy by only turning on the lights when you need them.

 4. Setting Water Heater Thermostat Too High